 Although the terms game designing and game development are used interchangeably, they are different concepts.
 Game designers deal with the conceptual aspect.
 They come up with the initial vision for a game.
 The core concepts, aesthetics, characters, levels, and narratives of a game are a designer's responsibility.

 Game developers are responsible for the technical part.
 They bring these concepts to life.
 They take games from the conceptual phase and work them into reality.
 Game development usually involves programming, coding, rendering, engineering, and testing.

-A career in game design entails the following responsibilities:
+A Game Design Career entails the following responsibilities:

-For a career as a game designer, you need to enrol in a bachelor's degree or diploma in game designing after completing your Higher Secondary Certificate (HSC) exam with 50% marks.
+For Game Design Career, you need to enrol in a bachelor's degree or diploma in game designing after completing your Higher Secondary Certificate (HSC) exam with 50% marks.

 Alternatively, you might have a bachelor's degree in computer science engineering or related fields.
 Engineering graduates are preferred due to their technical expertise and familiarity with computer applications.